FireworksProject/corkboard-blog/content/google-search-trends-to-research-for-business.md

 Like before, you can play with the
 [original source](http://www.google.com/trends/explore#q=make%20website%2C%20google%20website%2C%20wordpress%20website&geo=US&date=11%2F2011%2015m&cmpt=q)
 yourself.
-You'll notice that there is a sharp uptick in activity for these search tearms every January, but the most recent one for 2013 seams to be more pronounced.
+You'll notice that there is a sharp uptick in activity for these search terms every January, but the most recent one for 2013 seams to be more pronounced.

 Then I began to wonder if the frequency of people searching Google for ways to create a new website might be a leading indicator of economic activity.
-So, I added in the generic search tearm "start a business".
+So, I added in the generic search term "start a business".

 <figure class="figure">
 <img src="/images/content/google-trends-3.png" width="100%"